XienSingh/100DaysOfPython/Day 13/README.md

-Day 13 - Debugging - Theory only, no practicals for the day.
+Day 13 - Debugging - Theory only no practicals for the day.